 If you’re as obsessed with rock climbing as we are, you’ll want to be sure that whatever you’re reading helps you send, gets you psyched, keeps you safe, makes you laugh, or teaches you some climbing history.

-But with so many great climbing books out there, it is hard to know which ones are worth your time and money.
-To help you out, we’ve created a list of the books we love either for their information on training and safety, their ability to induce psych, or their insight into the climbing life.
+But with so many great rock climbing books out there, it is hard to know which ones are worth your time and money.
+To help you out, we’ve created a list of the Best Rock Climbing Books we love either for their information on training and safety, their ability to induce psych, or their insight into the climbing life.

 Best books for rock climbing mental training:

 Whether you crush 5.15 or 5.5, this mental training guide is a must-read for every climber.
 The mental aspects of rock climbing are often overlooked in climbing literature, but we all know how drastically our thoughts can effect our climbing performance and experience.

 This book outlines a comprehensive program for training your mind to overcome everything from performance anxiety to the fear of falling.
 Instead of being controlled by fear or ego, The Rock Warrior’s Way helps us learn how to use our love for climbing as our motivating force.

 Espresso Lessons, Arno Ilgner

 Much like it sounds, Espresso Lessons by Arno Ilgner serves climbers up with a series of actionable lessons in a short and powerful punch.
 This follow-up to Rock Warrior’s Way serves as the practical guide for applying the mental fitness concepts Ilgner outlines in his first book into concrete and specific climbing situations.
 This book helps to assess when and how to effectively take risks, cope with the importance and inevitability of falling, as well as other topics that can assist in developing a strong mind as you approach climbing.